dwedigital/curly-brackets-site/posts/http-request-response-cycle-explained.md

 ---
-title:What Happens When You Click?
+title: What Happens When You Click?
 The HTTP Request-Response Cycle Explained
 date: 2025-12-10
 tags: [Web Development,Networking,Beginner]